tmux-plugins/tmux-battery/README.md

 ### Supported Format Strings

- - `#{battery_color_bg}` - will set the background color of the status bar based on the battery charge level and status
+ - `#{battery_color_bg}` - will set the background color of the status bar based on the battery charge level if discharging and status otherwise
- - `#{battery_color_fg}` - will set the foreground color of the status bar based on the battery charge level and status
+ - `#{battery_color_fg}` - will set the foreground color of the status bar based on the battery charge level if discharging and status otherwise
  - `#{battery_color_charge_bg}` - will set the background color of the status bar based solely on the battery charge level
  - `#{battery_color_charge_fg}` - will set the foreground color of the status bar based solely on the battery charge level
  - `#{battery_color_status_bg}` - will set the background color of the status bar based solely on the battery status